Psalms For Life

 and coneys shelter there among the crags.

-19 He made the moon to mark the seasons
+19 He made the moon that marks the seasons

 the sun that knows when to end each day.